coderwang/image-preview/README.md

 - Copy the image name to the clipboard.
 - Convert the image to base64, and copy to the clipboard.

-## Plan

-- Copy the image to the clipboard.
-- ...

 ## Contact me

 If you have any questions or suggestions, please feel free to contact me.